 May God grant you wisdom and discernment as you consider all of these things.

 Other articles of interest:

 - Hebrew Roots Movement – Are They Judaizers?

 - Hebrew Roots Movement – Hebrews 10, Willful Sin, No More Sacrifice, and Judgement, Oh My!

 - Romans 14: Indisputable Matters – Torah or the Gospel?

 - Tzit Tzit For the Believer In Christ?

 - 12 Undeniable Truths That Drive Law ‘Keepers’ Crazy

 For more resources regarding the Hebrew Roots/Messianic movements see the Post Index and the Articles Page.
 General study helps, discernment, and apologetics sites can be found HERE.
+Good, foundational studies with a special emphasis on Old Covenant/New Covenant Truths can be found HERE.
+Be sure to check out the Testimonies Page, as well.
 Make use of the tabs with drop-down menus found at the top of this site – there’s tons of info there, and it’s very navigable.